gumaerc-testorg/2.61-spring-2017/content/pages/labs/measurement-record-form.md

 uid: 462a1882-d228-b037-e667-676fad2fbfb1
 ---

-This form is for students to record the measurement results and comments for Lab 1: Disassembly and Assembly of Engines on the [Internal Combustion Engine Labs]({{< baseurl >}}/pages/labs) section.
+This form is for students to record the measurement results and comments for Lab 1: Disassembly and Assembly of Engines on the {{% resource_link 64a15f0e-8adc-26d2-cd98-7bcec2ba4de9 "Internal Combustion Engine Labs" %}} section.

 {{< tableopen >}}
 {{< theadopen >}}